 The photo above is of my parents at the completion of their first home.
 My father built it with his GI low-rate loan.
 This photo is likely circa 1950.

 There was a time back in the 60s when my mother used the Lawry’s Spaghetti sauce pack to make sauce.
 You know what I’m talking about – those little packets you can still find in the “packets” section of the store near the canned meats?
-It must have been a craze back then, all the little packets, and frozen TV dinners, and other “things” to make life easier, that didn’t work.
+It must have been a craze back then, all the little packets, and frozen TV dinners, and other “things” to make life easier, that didn’t work out that way.
 The Lawry’s spaghetti sauce was not bad, but this homemade recipe will knock your socks off.

 From 1973 to 1975 I worked as a baker in the kitchen of the college I attended, Emmaus Bible College in Oak Park, a suburb of Chicago.
 I worked under an Italian head cook named Ruth Calgano (I may have that spelling wrong, sorry).
 She was a stickler about her red sauce.
 She taught me that a little sweetness in the sauce makes it better, so she always added honey.
 She called it her secret ingredient.
 She also said time and again, never cook the meat in the sauce, you add it after.
 I can picture her waving her hand at me as she said in heavily accented English, “Don’t cook the meat with the sauce!”